francescojm/CELLector/README.md

 2020-03-03

-CELLector is a computational tool for selecting the the most clinically relevant cancer cell lines to be included in a new in-vitro study (or to be considered in a retrospective study), in a patient-genomic guided fashion.
+CELLector is a computational tool for selecting the most clinically relevant cancer cell lines to be included in a new in-vitro study (or to be considered in a retrospective study), in a patient-genomic guided fashion.

 CELLector combines methods from graph theory and market basket analysis; it leverages tumour genomics data to explore, rank, and select optimal cell line models in a user-friendly way, through the [CELLector Rshiny App](https://github.com/francescojm/CELLector_app).
 This enables making appropriate and informed choices about model inclusion/exclusion in retrospective analyses, future studies and it makes possible bridging cancer patient genomics with public available databases froom cell line based functional/pharmacogenomic screens, such as [CRISPR-cas9 dependency datasets](https://score.depmap.sanger.ac.uk/) and [large-scale in-vitro drug screens](https://www.cancerrxgene.org/).